resource-watch/slate/source/includes/api/_user_management.md

 ### POST `<BASE API URL>/auth/reset-password/:token`

 Endpoint used to submit the new password.

+For HTML requests, it will redirect the user to the configured redirect URL on success, or return to the "Reset your password" form on error.

+For JSON requests, it will return the user object on success, or a JSON object containing details in case of error.

 ```bash
 # New password submission